keeneyetact/retroBoard/README.md

 ### Version 4.0.1

+- Added the list of participants to the bottom of the screen 🧑‍💻
+- Added a notification on connection or disconnection of participants 🟢 🔴
-- Fixed a bug where the author of a new session wasn't registered as a participant
+- 🐛 Fixed a bug where the author of a new session wasn't registered as a participant
+- 🐛 Fixed a bug where online participants were not showing

 ### Version 4.0.0